-Next I can look at the curves of the body.
-I only have to do this for one side.
-Later on I can flip, or mirror image, the one-sided drawing.
+Almost every sentence starts with “I” Next I can look at the curves of the body?.
+I only have to do this for one side?.
+Later on I can flip, or mirror image, the one-sided drawing?
+Which drawing?.
 I did not have all appropriate tools at my disposal, so this was the roughest part of my drawing.
 I measured the next flaring out, about one centimeter, then the first outward curve of the body, 3 centimeters, and the inward curve of the body going to the base, so about 5 centimeters.
 I had to approximate the angles since I did not have an appropriate tool to measure it.
+What is the appropriate tool?
 This is not standard practice and note taken for future reference.
-For the thickness of the body, I used the caliper and measured thickness at as many portions of the pot that seemed necessary.
-The physical process took me about thirty minutes.
+For the thickness of the body, I used the caliper and measured thickness at as many cross-sections of the pot sherd? that seemed necessary.
+The physical process of what? took me about thirty minutes.
+Most archaeologist would use an old fashioned carpenter’s scribe ($5) to get the physical vertical curvature of a rim sherd, then transfer the curve to the paper at 100% scale.